opendocsg/slw-judgments-backfill/2004_SGHC_91/report.md

 **_The Agreed SOF_**

 37     Lee and Chiong also argued that the Agreed SOF c ontained errors on the fac e of it, whic h raised serious issues as to its ac c urac y.
 It is trite law that the c ourt has a legal duty to rec ord a statement of fac ts following an ac c used’s plea of guilt, and to sc rutinise the statement to ensure that all the elements of the c harge are made out.
-The ac c used need not admit to every fac t alleged in the statement of fac ts, so long as what he does admit c ontains all the essential ingredients of the offenc e he is c harged with: _Mok Swee Kok v PP_ [1994] 3 SLR 140.
+The ac c used need not admit to every fac t alleged in the statement of fac ts, so long as what he does admit c ontains all the essential ingredients of the offenc e he is c harged with: _Mok Swee Kok v PP_ <span class="citation">[1994] 3 SLR 140</span>.

 38     Here, Lee and Chiong c laimed that the Agreed SOF c ontained evidenc e of a material element of the offenc e that was c ontradic tory.
 Paragraph 3 of the Agreed SOF states that: